tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 # Acknowledgments

-TODO
 This document was inspired by discussion on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
-Thanks to Christopher A. Wood for writing up the initial draft of this document.
+Thanks to Christopher A. Wood and Carrick D. Bartle for useful feedback, discussions, and ideas.